SwedbankPay/developer.swedbankpay.com/checkout/v3/authenticated/redirect.md

 be the checkin page where the payer provides their email and phone number.

 {:.text-center}
-![screenshot of the authenticated implementation redirect checkin][redirect-checkin]
+![screenshot of the authenticated implementation redirect checkin][login-checkin]

+A known payer will be sent directly to the payment menu shown below.
+If we detect that the payer is new, we give them the option to save their details or proceed without saving.
+If that happens, these checkin steps will appear.
+Notice the lack of address input for digital products (bottom screenshot).

+{:.text-center}
+![screenshot of the redirect checkin when the payer is new][checkin-new-payer]

+{:.text-center}
+![screenshot of the redirect checkin when entering details][checkin-enter-details-mixed]

+{:.text-center}
+![screenshot of the redirect checkin when entering details][checkin-enter-details-digital]

 After checking in, the payment menu will appear on a new page with the payer information displayed above the menu.
 The payer can select their preferred payment instrument and pay.
+The example with shipping address is for all goods (physical and digital), the one without shipping address is for digital products only.

 {:.text-center}
+![screenshot of the authenticated implementation redirect payment menu mixed][redirect-payment-menu-mixed]

+{:.text-center}
-![screenshot of the authenticated implementation redirect payment menu][redirect-payment-menu]
+![screenshot of the authenticated implementation redirect payment menu digital][redirect-payment-menu-digital]

 Once the payer has completed the purchase, you can perform a GET towards the `paymentOrders` resource to see the purchase state.